What is a creditor?

 Can a creditor sue me for a debt that is past the statute of limitations?

-Yes.
-It is legal for a creditor to sue you for an old debt that is past the statute of limitations.
-It is especially important that you appear in court if the statute of limitations on your debt has expired.
-If you answer the lawsuit, appear in court, and assert the statute of limitations as a defense, the court will dismiss the case.
-If you fail to appear in court, the judge will rule against you, and you will end up liable for the judgment amount, even though you could easily have gotten the case dismissed.
-Unless you can get it cancelled, or “vacated,” the creditor will then have twenty years to collect on the judgment.
+A creditor may sue you on a debt that is past the statute of limitations, but doing so may violate federal debt collection law if the creditor is a debt buyer – a company that buys old, defaulted debts.
+If you are sued on a debt that is past the statute of limitations, you should still answer the lawsuit and appear in court.
+If you assert the statute of limitations as a defense in your answer, the court should dismiss the case.
+If you fail to answer the lawsuit and don’t appear in court, the court will enter a judgment against you, and you will end up liable for the judgment amount, even though you could have gotten the case dismissed.
+Unless you can get the judgment canceled, or “vacated,” the creditor will then have 20 years to collect on the judgment.

 Can I go to jail if I don’t pay my debts?

 NO!
 There are no “debtor’s prisons” in the United States.
 Owing money is not a crime.

 Consumer Financial Protection Bureau: Ask CFPB / Debt Collection

 Disclaimer: This site provides general information for consumers and links to other sources of information.
 This site does not provide legal advice, which you can only get from an attorney.
 New Economy Project has no control over the information on linked sites.